Great Russification program: Content

 The program prepared by Korevo's committee was officially named "a sketch for a program of law proposals to be enacted in the Grand Duchy of Finland".
-It contained three parts: protection of the authority and control of the Russian government in Finland, protection of the interests of the Russian armed forces and bringing Finland closer to the Empire of Russia in political and economical terms.
+It contained three parts: protection of the authority and control of the Russian government in Finland, protection of the interests of the Russian armed forces and bringing Finland closer to the Russian Empire in political and economical terms.
 The program had a total of 38 points.
-Proposed actions included the discontinuation of Finland's own customs and money, discontinuation of Finnish nationality, integrating some of Finland's government offices directly into the Russian ministries, improving the position of the Orthodox church, facilitation of the Russian money authority and further development of the equality law of 1912.
+Proposed actions included the discontinuation of Finland's own customs and money, discontinuation of Finnish nationality, integrating some of Finland's government offices directly into the Russian ministries, improving the position of the Orthodox Church, facilitation of the Russian money authority and further development of the equality law of 1912.
 Some of these actions had already been under work for a long time.
 The program also included social goals, such as improving the situation of the steadless public with affordable acquisition of land and expanding the activity of the Peasants' Land Bank into Finland.
-The Parliament and Senate of Finland, core parts of the autonomy of Finland, could continue operation.
+The new Parliament of Finland and older Senate of Finland, core parts of the autonomy of Finland, could continue operation.